airzio/airzio.github.io/_posts/2019-8-12-Math-modeling-in-microclimate-control.md

 $$P_T=aw_c^2+bw_c+c$$

-According to VA Golikov's calculations, the coefficients of the equation depend on the body weight.
+According to V.A.
+Golikov's calculations, the coefficients of the equation depend on the body weight.
 Then the equation takes the form:

 $$P_T=(12w_c^2-27.8w_c+18.7)m_T$$